 Once my feet get cold, there’s not really much I can do to save them.
 I’ve got quite a few different brands of ski/snowboard socks and considering these Falke socks are a merino wool blend, rather than 100% merino like some of my socks, I was pleasantly surprised as to how warm they kept my feet, and how breathable they actually felt!
 Not only do these ski socks feature the usual merino properties of heat retention, and moisture wicking properties they have merino’s natural odour control, which is ideal if you need to wear them more than once… ‘Cause honestly, whoever says they don’t try get multiple days out of a ski sock is probably lying to you…

 Another cool thing about Falke socks is that they also do socks that are designed for snowboarding, with snowboard boots and bindings in mind.
-So, whether you are a skier or a snowboarder they have designed socks that’ll keep your piggies warm while protecting your shins, ankles and toes from pressure bruising, leaving you to enjoy the day from your morning on piste all the way through to après ski in the evening!
+So, whether you are a skier or a snowboarder they have designed socks that’ll keep your piggies warm while protecting your shins, ankles and toes from pressure bruising, leaving you to enjoy the day from your morning on piste all the way through to après ski in the evening!by

 How aware are you about the risk of avalanches?
 One of our guys jumped at the chance to improve his knowledge with Salomon Mountain Academy.
 Their website offers a theoretical course of eight modules for just €29, but they do the first introductory chapter for free.
 So it would be foolish not to check it out.
 Here’s his thoughts: